TokynBlast/Backrooms-Database-Archives/README.md

 * When searching, you don't start with 'the'
 * __LOE__ is searched as __LOE 1__
 * logs are log 001, log 011, or log 111
-* To add a file, you can open the write.py file
+* To add a file, you can open the write.py file or type in a file that doesnt yet exist, then type y and press enter, this will open the ClobDex editor

-##Extra
+## v1.5 (current)
+Version 1.5 removes the need for the external library

+## v1.6 (next update)
+Version 1.6 will combine the Clobdex editor and other files into one file, for less complications

+## Extra
 This Backrooms Archive Database allows you to view images, and lets you make youre own level, using the specially designed tex editor I made, called "cloBdex"

 NOTE: FOR NOW, DOWNLOAD THE ZIP, I AM SETTING UP THE REST OF THE PLACE AS A REGULAR FILE!!